-The patient-level predicted DTC probabilities from the logistic model ranged from 2.95% to 95.81%, , indicating that the model provides a wide range of predictions from low to high.
+The stay-level predicted DTC probabilities from the logistic model ranged from 0.13% to 93.11%, indicating that this model provides a wide range of predictions from low to high.
 Comparisons of observed and predicted DTC rates by deciles of predicted probability of discharge to community (risk) are displayed in Figure 3 and Table 18.
-In each risk decile, the patient-level observed and predicted DTC rates are close, with a difference of 1 percentage point or less for eight deciles; the largest difference between observed and predicted rates was 2.2 percentage points.
-The ratio of observed to predicted rates is close to 1 across risk deciles, with the smallest ratio being .94 in the lowest risk decile.
+In each risk decile, the resident-level observed and predicted DTC rates are close, with a difference of 1.5 percentage point or less for eight deciles; the largest difference between observed and predicted rates was 2.0 percentage points.
+The ratio of observed-to-predicted rates is close to 1 across deciles, with the smallest ratio being 0.89 in the lowest risk decile.
 This analysis uses the same approach as the Hosmer-Lemeshow goodness of fit test, without the generation of the Hosmer-Lemeshow statistic.
-The Hosmer-Lemeshow statistic is not appropriate for very large sample sizes such as the patient sample used in this measure, as even minor deviations can attain statistical significance.
-Our results demonstrate that this model demonstrates a good predictive ability to distinguish high-risk from low-risk subjects, thus demonstrating good calibration across the range of patients without evidence of concerning under- or over-estimation.
+The Hosmer-Lemeshow statistic is not appropriate for very large sample sizes such as the resident sample used in this measure, as even minor deviations can attain statistical significance.
+Our results demonstrate that this model demonstrates a good predictive ability to distinguish high-risk from low-risk subjects, thus demonstrating good calibration across the range of residents without evidence of concerning under- or over-estimation.